shapeshed/nodejsbook.io.examples/chapter22/example07/README.md

-# This is the README file for the module
+# Adding Travis CI, Github Information and publishing to npm

+This example shows how to add Travis CI to the project and adds repository information to the package.json file.